suphamst3r/lida/README.md

 - The GUI exposes a Temporary directory preference (Preferences → Export) which overrides the system temp for GUI exports.
 - The CLI accepts `--temp-dir` and `--frame-rate-mode` (`auto`, `cfr`, `vfr`) for parity with the GUI.
 When `cfr` is chosen, ffmpeg is called with `-vsync cfr` during the final combine step to preserve a constant frame rate in the output container.
+ - Lada now supports MPEG-TS output containers (`.ts`, `.mpeg`, `.mpg`) for watch/export flows where applicable.
+The combine step and codec compatibility checks were extended to recognize `mpegts` as a valid output container.

 ## Restoration options